I can remember it like it was yesterday.

 If you can put your own ego in check, listen to those around, and work towards a common solution, your world will be a lot more enjoyable.

 Larry didn’t have an ego.
 Larry wasn’t upset when we asked him to double-check his numbers.
 Larry wanted everything right just like we wanted it right.
 Larry knew that we weren’t challenge his integrity.
 Or his skill set.
 Or his expertise.
-Larry acknowledged that a mistake can happen to any of us, and that all we want to do is get things right.
+Larry appreciated us jumping in.

 What if Larry was an asshole?
 Would I have responded differently to the problem?

 Probably not.
-I’d have done the right thing.
+We’d have still run the numbers.
 I’d have still let the Contractor’s PM know there was a problem.

-But would I have gone the extra mile?
-Would I have forgone seeing one of my son’s baseball games so I could stay late in the office trying to help him?
-I’ll let you draw your own conclusion.
+But, would I have gone the extra mile?
+Would I have forgone seeing one of my son’s baseball games so I could stay late in the office trying to help?
+What would you have done?

 The story had a happy ending.
-And I attribute it to a bunch of guys who had the right mindset just wanting to do a good job.
-Nobody was out to prove anything.
-No one got an A+ and the other guy got a F. Collaborative effort in action.
+I attribute that to a bunch of guys who had the right mindset just wanting to do a good job.
+Collaborative effort in action.
+Professionals doing what they do.

-In summary, we all have to remind ourselves that the surveyors have a very tough job.
-Never take them for granted.
-Always support them.
+We all have to remind ourselves, now and again, that the surveyors have a very tough job.
+NEVER take them for granted.
+ALWAYS support them.
 Check them.
-Lend them a hand, both physically & technically, when they need help.
+Lend them a hand, both physically & technically.
 Offer to get in the field with them and to work with them.
 Learn the trade for yourself.
 Don’t be bashful.
-Get behind the instrument.
-Pound stakes.
+Ask to get behind the instrument.
+Get outside and pound stakes, scribble layout data on lathe.
 Learn how to layout line & grade.
 Expand your skills.
-Every day, strive to be one step closer to mastery.
+Every day, strive to be a Full Service, Well-Rounded, Do-Whatever-It-Takes Engineer.